edibblepdx/music-genre-classifier/README.md

 The SVM outperformed a Dense Nueral Network (DNN).

 > [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)
->— I only use the raw audio and labels
+>— I only use the raw audio and labels.

 > app.py contains a flask app that when run in the browser will return a spectrogram image and genre prediction.